 First, we had this thing where the airline refused to put the coats of economy passengers in the plane’s closet, stating it was now exclusive to Business Class fliers.
-Think about it, I’ve never ever seen this being mentioned on their literature as an exclusive service.
+Think about it; I’ve never seen this being mentioned in their literature as an exclusive service.

 Now, all airlines get you to pay for their seats now, but my position on paying for seats is still rooted to the fact that I paid for a ticket on the plane, so why should I pay more for a seat extra?
 I hardly ever remember paying for seat selection.

 So, a new nuance has been introduced since June 20th.
 Earlier, Platinum & Gold members could check-in 48 hours prior along with premium cabins, and everyone else could check in 24 hours prior.
 Seat Select used to shut down at 24 hours for the flight.
 At that hour, all seats were open, and you could have your pick.
 So, a first come first serve basically.